NickSavchyn/NickSavchyn/README.md

 Interesting fact about me: I have taken part in exchange program FLEX and spent a year living and studying in the U. S. which also helped me get Advanced English level.

-I believe that programming is more than just bit and bytes and it inspires me to learn something new every day!
+I believe that programming is more than just bits and bytes and it inspires me to learn something new every day!